-Your blogs and webpages are a chance to commit to digital climate action as well as reduce your impact.
+Your blogs and webpages are a chance to take action as well as reduce your impact.
 Some sustainable web principles are:

-- Adopt the the Worldwide Web Consortium's web sustainability guidelines for your website. - Ask your blogging host about their sustainability programs. - □ Minimize photo size and frequency to reduce data transmission. - □ Compress photos, videos, and files. - Link to videos and big files instead of embedding them to automatically load.
+- □ Adopt the the Worldwide Web Consortium's Web Sustainability Guidelines for your website. (https://w3c.github.io/sustainableweb-wsg) - Ask your blogging hosting service about their sustainability programs. - □ Minimize photo size and frequency to reduce data transmission. - □ Compress photos, videos, and files. - Link to videos and big files instead of embedding them to automatically load.

-Digital Climate Action Checklist (con't)
+Digital Sustainability Checklist (con't)